quiltedhills/htfc3-kubejs_patches/README.md

 • Increased processing speed of IE Crushers by four times (dropping items in without a chute may not be fast enough for input now!) <br/>
 • Dropped the output rate for the Unfired Brick deployer recipes from 100% to 70%, added IE metal press (and Mekanism) recipes with 100% output rate to take their place.
 For comparison, knapping by hand has a 5:3 output ratio, which translates to a 60% rate <br/>
 • Made the Create Mechanical Press rocky chunk recipe require only one action per ore instead of four <br/>
+• Significantly increased gem drop rate for sluicing or sifting colored sand (0.1% -> 0.5%; yellow sand has a 1% chance) <br/>
+• Swapped out Rubies for Pyrite in the Rare Gems virtual vein for the Create Drilling Machine <br/>
 • Added a Mekanism recipe for turning Loose Rocks into bricks <br/>
 • Added a Mekanism recipe for making Andesite Alloy <br/>
 • Added crushing recipes for turning TFC ore blocks into ore pieces (those are normally not naturally obtainable aside from a specific IE excavator vein) <br/>